 Games are covered by the Act on Gambling if it meets all of the three criteria mentioned above and if the game is either offered or arranged in Denmark.

-The winnings obtained in a loot box in Star Wars Battlefront 2 cannot be converted into financial means, as the fictional items in the loot box can not be sold or otherwise converted into money.
+The winnings obtained in a loot box in Star Wars Battlefront 2 cannot be converted into monetary value, as the fictional items in the loot box can not be sold or otherwise converted into money.
 Therefore, loot boxes in their present form in Star Wars Battlefront 2 are not covered by the gaming act.
-This is also the reason why skinbetting in connection with computer games such as Counter Strike Global Offensive etc. are covered by the Danish Act on Gambling.
+This is also the reason why skin betting in connection with computer games such as Counter Strike Global Offensive etc. are covered by the Danish Act on Gambling.
 They are covered by the Act on Gambling because skins from these games can be sold on different websites, and thus converted into money.
 Loot boxes in games other than Star Wars Battlefront 2 must be considered individually as it is not possible to generally assess whether the items won in a loot box can be converted into money.
 Therefore, it can not be excluded that loot boxes may in some cases be covered by the Act on Gambling.

 The Danish Gambling Authority's message to parents